 - 3. Level 1 assets are included in their applicable market value, can comprise of an unlimited share of the pool and are not subject to haircuts. - 4.
 Level 1 assets are limited to: - a.
 Coins and banknotes; - b.
-Assets with central banks in the countries in which the liquidity risk is being taken (including cash reserves) to the extent that allows banks to draw down these assets in times of stress; - c.
-Debt securities/Sukuk issued by the CBB or the Government of the State of Bahrain; - d.
-Debt securities/Sukuk issued or guaranteed by sovereigns, central banks, PSEs, the IMF, the BIS, the ECB and EC, or development banks and satisfying all of the following conditions: - i.
+Assets with central banks in the countries in which the liquidity risk is being taken (including cash reserves27 and Tawarruq transactions with the CBB) to the extent that allows banks to draw down these assets in times of stress; - c.
+Sukuk issued by the CBB or the Government of the Kingdom of Bahrain; - d.
+Sukuk and Shari'a-compliant securities issued or guaranteed by sovereigns, central banks, PSEs, the IMF, the BIS, the ECB and EC, or development banks and satisfying all of the following conditions: - i.
 Assigned a 0 percent risk-weight as shown in Appendix I; - ii.
 Traded in large, deep and active repo or cash markets, characterized by a low level of concentration; - iii.
 Have a proven record as a reliable source of liquidity in the markets (repo or sale), even during stressed market conditions; - iv.
-Not an obligation of a financial institution or any of its subsidiary entities; - e.
-Where the sovereign has a non-0 percent risk weight, debt securities/Sukuk issued in domestic currency by the sovereign or central bank in the country in which the liquidity risk is being taken or in the bank's home country; and
+Not an obligation of a financial institution or any of its subsidiary entities28; - e.
+Where the sovereign has a non-0 percent risk weight, Sukuk and other Shari'a compliant securities issued in domestic currency by the sovereign or central bank in the country in which the liquidity risk is being taken or in the bank's home country; and

-&lt;sup>27 In this context, the central bank reserves would include demand deposits, overnight deposits and term deposits with the central bank that: (i) are repayable within 30 day or are explicitly and contractually repayable on notice from the depositing bank; or (ii) that the bank can use to obtain financing on a term basis or on an overnight basis.
+27 In this context, the central bank reserves would include demand deposits and the mentioned Tawarruq transactions, and overnight deposits and term deposits with the central bank that: (i) are repayable within 30 day or are explicitly and contractually repayable on notice from the depositing bank; or (ii) that the bank can use to obtain financing on a term basis or on an overnight basis.
 Other term deposits with central banks are not eligible for the stock of HQLA.

-&lt;sup>28 This requires that the holder of the security must not have recourse to the financial institution or any of the financial institution's affiliated entities.
+28 This requires that the holder of the security must not have recourse to the financial institution or any of the financial institution's affiliated entities.
 In practice, this means that securities, such as government-guaranteed issuance during the financial crisis, which remain liabilities of the financial institution, would not qualify for the stock of HQLA.
 The only exception is when the bank also qualifies as a PSE under the CBB Capital Adequacy Ratio - Basel III Guidelines where securities issued by the bank could qualify for level 1 assets if all necessary conditions are satisfied.

 MODULE Liquidity Risk Management: CHAPTER Appendix H: High Quality Liquid Assets as per the LCR f.
-Where the sovereign has a non-0 percent risk weight, debt securities/Sukuk in foreign currencies issued by the sovereign or central bank up to the amount of the bank's stressed net cash outflows in that specific foreign currency stemming from the bank's operations in the jurisdiction where the bank's liquidity risk is being taken.
+Where the sovereign has a non-0 percent risk weight, Sukuk and other Shari'a compliant securities in foreign currencies issued by the sovereign or central bank up to the amount of the bank's stressed net cash outflows in that specific foreign currency stemming from the bank's operations in the jurisdiction where the bank's liquidity risk is being taken.